There’s some excellent Irish toasts. There’s some terrible ones, too.

 3. A love letter to Ireland and her lovers

-A short and simple toast for any proud Irishman or woman who’s been touched by the romance of a wedding.
+A simple and short Irish toast for any proud Irishman or woman who’s been touched by the romance of a wedding.

 “Here’s to the land of the shamrock so green,